-These VR pieces are developed for Oculus Rift and Quest headsets, and Touch controllers.
+These virtual reality experiences are developed for Oculus Rift and Quest headsets, and Oculus Touch controllers.

 World in Flow